Status-Line = HTTP-Version SP Status-Code SP Reason-Phrase CRLF

 |2xx: Success||Indicates that the client’s request was accepted successfully.|

 |3xx: Redirection||Indicates that the client must take some additional action in order to complete their request.|

 |4xx: Client Error||This category of error status codes points the finger at clients.|

 |5xx: Server Error||The server takes responsibility for these error status codes.|

-Now look at subset of codes that specially apply to the design of a REST APIs – in some more detail.
+Now look at the subset of codes that especially apply to the design of a REST APIs – in some more detail.

 Unlike the 204 status code, a 200 response should include a response body.The information returned with the response is dependent on the method used in the request, for example: